Peace and Prosperity

 Calm Before the Storm

-Rebellion rocked the close of the 18th century, and the dawn of the 19th witness the forced union of Ireland to England, effectively giving birth to the United Kingdom of England and Ireland.
+Rebellion rocked the close of the eighteenth century, and the dawn of the 19th witnessed the forced union of Ireland to England, effectively giving birth to the United Kingdom of England and Ireland.
 Interestingly, business for renowned Dublin furniture makers and designers such as George Murry and Mack Williams & Gibton boomed, as the predominantly Protestant upper class continued to prosper.

 A work of extraordinary beauty and rarity, this magnificent Irish mechanical dining table with drawers transforms into a stunning games table with just a few turns.
 Its elaborate structure was a true innovation in modern design during this era.

 The prevailing tastes of the period centered around the Neoclassical, as displayed in the streamlined form of this Mechanical Dining and Games Table.
 A work of sheer aesthetic and mechanical beauty, the skill of the cabinetmaker takes center stage in this piece, demonstrating his tremendous craftsmanship and ingenuity via the gilt bronze crank, that when turned in, the hardwood reveals a hidden decanter service and game compartments that emerge from the frieze.

 However, decorative elements and motifs that had risen in popularity during the previous century continued to flourish in traditional furniture pieces from this time.
 The lion mask motif dominates this exceptionally rare and robust pair of Irish Rosewood Pedestals, each supported by a trio of winged lion figures masterfully sculpted in a stunning display of Irish grandeur.

 The decline of Ireland’s period of prosperity began with the devastation of the Great Famine, also known as the Irish Potato Famine, of the 1840s and early 50s.
 Nearly two-fifths of Ireland’s population relied on the crop for subsistence.
 It is estimated that an unimaginable one million people died due to the potato blight, with at least that number or more immigrating to America to escape the disaster.